suryaansh2002/real_time_meeting_sumarizer/README.md

 ## Purpose

-This project was built as part of the Final Project for CS5242 Neural Networks and Deep Learning Course at National University of Singapore.
+#### This project was built as part of the Final Project for CS5242 Neural Networks and Deep Learning Course at the National University of Singapore.
 AY 2024-25 Semester 1.